Vasai-Virar: Governance and politics

 The Vasai–Virar urban town is governed by Vasai-Virar Municipal Corporation.
 The town was formed in 2009 when it was joined administratively with Virar and other surrounding communities.
 Vasai-Virar city has been separated from Greater Mumbai and Mira-Bhayandar City because of presence of Vasai Creek.
 VVCMC is declared as ”C” Class Municipal Corporation.

 Civic administration

 Vasai-Virar Municipal Corporation (VVMC) was formed on 3 July 2010.
 It is headed by a Municipal commissioner, Shri.
 Gangatharan D., an Indian Administrative Service officer.
 He wields the executive power.
 A quinquennial election is held to elect the governing body, who are responsible for overseeing that their constituencies have the basic civic infrastructure in place, and that there is no lacuna on the part of the authorities.

 The position of mayor is a largely ceremonial post with limited duties but the office-holder heads the party with the largest vote.
 The current mayor of the city Shri.
 Narayan Mankar.
 The total number of electoral wards within the city jurisdiction is a 115.

+Municipal finance

+According to financial data published on the CityFinance Portal of the Ministry of Housing and Urban Affairs, the Vasai-Virar Municipal Corporation reported total revenue receipts of ₹1,308 crore (US$157 million) and total expenditure of ₹912 crore (US$110 million) in 2022–23.
+Tax revenue accounted for about 25.7% of the total revenue, while the corporation received ₹0.46 crore in grants during the financial year.